 How to Grow Iris Plants

-With hundreds of varieties in several different colors and combinations, Irises are popular and easy to grow perennial.
-The most common larger varieties are great at the back of the flower bed.
+With a couple hundred varieties in several different colors and combinations, Irises are popular and easy to grow perennial.
+The varieties are grouped are great at the back of the flower bed.
 They make great cuttings.
 For flower growers, there is a place in your garden for one, or several groups.
 But, be careful, as they spread quickly and can overcome other flowers.